 SOCKS proxies are much more convenient to use.
 They work like a HTTP web proxy.
 A web browser connects to and uses the proxy to access Internet content.
 SOCKS proxies, however, are more flexible, because it can be used for any TCP network connection on any port.
 The client side application, however, needs to support SOCKS proxies.

 The way I use SOCKS with my web browser is like this.
 I use Firefox, create a new, separate, profile and set that up to use a SOCKS 5 proxy.
 This way, I can still choose to run Firefox as normal, without a proxy, by running it with the default profile.
-Whenever I need a tunnel my web access through a SOCKS proxy, I simply launch Firefox with the second profile.
+Whenever I need to tunnel my web access through a SOCKS proxy, I simply launch Firefox with the second profile.

 I use a separate Firefox profile for proxy web access.
 To create a new profile, start Firefox with the